neuropoly/distriploy/README.rst

 or you can grab a release or clone the repository and use it.

 Configuration
 #############

+Before starting using `distriploy`, you need to make sure that:

+- The repository you'd like to make a release of has been cloned with ssh (not https);
-An enabled repository has a `.distriploy.yml` file in its root folder.
+- The repository contains a `.distriploy.yml` file in its root folder.

 See `this repo's <.distriploy.yml>`_ for inspiration.

 The file is YAML, it contains an object with the following members: